bristol-d/bbquiz/README.md

 _BBquiz uses `dvipng` to convert TeX sources to images.
 On some Win10 platforms (including my work computer since recently) dvipng hangs with what seems to be the issue mentioned in this bug report: https://github.com/sympy/sympy/issues/18155.
 In this case, you can set the environment variable `BBQUIZ_DVI` to point at another program to run in place of dvipng, for example a batch file that calls the real dvipng with the `-d -v` options enabled which seems to work around the bug._

+You can also call the tool with an extra argument

+    python src/main.py SOURCEFILE POOLNAME

+Which will only create the questions in a single pool.
+This is useful if you have edited a question in a file with many pools and only want to upload the changes to a single one.

 ## File format

 Source files are in a text-based format.
 Each line must be exactly one of: